-5.1.
+3.1.
 Vision 2030 Tourism Sector Goals

-The national goals established for the tourism sector integrate aspirations for an internationally competitive product that is distinctly Jamaican in an inclusive sector that contributes to economic development, a skilled workforce and a sustainable environment.
-These goals are presented in the Tourism Sector Plan: Vision 2030 National Development Plan.
+The national goals established for the tourism sector integrate aspirations for an internationally competitive product that is distinctly Jamaican.
+These goals also seek to foster the development of an inclusive sector that contributes to economic development, a skilled workforce and a sustainable environment.
+These goals are presented in the Tourism Sector Plan component of the Vision 2030 National Development Plan.

-Goals for the Tourism Sector Intended Outcomes 1.0:- A tourism sector which is inclusive and facilitates broad participation by 1.1:- An expanded base of stakeholders in the tourism sector1.2:- Increased social responsibility by the tourism sector Jamaicans 2.0:- An adequate workforce within the sector that is skilled, educated and motivated 2.1:- A cadre of skilled, trained and motivated personnel that can effectively fill all the positions in the sector2.2:- A sector with a worker-friendly environment 3.0:- A highly integrated sector which can act as a driver for economic development 3.1:- Strong economic linkages between tourism and other industries and sectors3.2:- An economically viable sector 4.0:- A tourism product that is diverse and distinctly Jamaican with international competitive standards 4.1:- A competitive mix of variety and category of accommodations 4.2:- A tourism sector with a diversity of attractions 4.3:- A diversified geographic source market 4.4:- Diversified tourism market segments 4.5:- A diversified cruise industry with increased value 4.6:- Improved quality, authenticity and diversity of entertainment, cuisine and shopping 4.7:- Improved ground transportation and travel trade 4.8:- A tourism product that benefits from and builds on Brand Jamaica
+Goals for the Tourism Sector Intended Outcomes 1.0:- A tourism sector which is inclusive and facilitates broad participation by 1.1:- An expanded base of stakeholders in the tourism sector 1.2:- Increased social responsibility by the tourism sector Jamaicans 2.0:- An adequate workforce within the sector that is skilled, educated and motivated 2.1:- A cadre of skilled, trained and motivated personnel that can effectively fill all the positions in the sector 2.2:- A sector with a worker-friendly environment 3.0:- A highly integrated sector which can act as a driver for economic development 3.1:- Strong economic linkages between tourism and other industries and sectors3.2:- An economically viable sector 4.0:- A tourism product that is diverse and distinctly Jamaican with international competitive standards 4.1:- A competitive mix of variety and category of accommodations 4.2:- A tourism sector with a diversity of attractions 4.3:- A diversified geographic source market 4.4:- Diversified tourism market segments 4.5:- A diversified cruise industry with increased value 4.6:- Improved quality, authenticity and diversity of entertainment, cuisine and shopping 4.7:- Improved ground transportation and travel trade 4.8:- A tourism product that benefits from and builds on Brand Jamaica